-- 11.1 Interested Parties can make representations about licensing applications or apply for a review of an existing licence.
-An Interested Party is defined in the Act as follows:- - "... a person is an interested party in relation to a premises licence or in relation to an application for or in respect of a premises if, in the opinion of the Licensing Authority which issues the licence or to which the application is made, the person - a. lives sufficiently close to the premises to be likely to be affected by the authorised activities. - b. has business interests that might be affected by the authorised activities, - c. represents persons who satisfy paragraphs (a) or (b)'. - 11.2 In determining whether a person lives or has business interests sufficiently close to the premises, that they are likely to be affected by the authorised activities, the Licensing Authority will consider the following factors:- - the size of the premises; - · the nature of the premises; - the distance of the premises from the location of the person making the representation; - the potential impact of the premises (e.g. number of customers, routes likely to be taken by those visiting the establishment); - the circumstances of the complaint.
-This does not mean the personal characteristics of the complainant but the interest of the complainant, which may be relevant to the distance from the premises; - the catchment area of the premises (i.e. how far people travel to visit); and - whether the person making the representation has business interests in that catchment area that might be affected.
+- 10.1 Interested Parties can make representations about licensing applications or apply for a review of an existing licence.
+An Interested Party is defined in the Act as follows: - '... a person is an interested party in relation to a premises licence or in relation to an application for or in respect of a premises if, in the opinion of the Licensing Authority which issues the licence or to which the application is made, the person - a. lives sufficiently close to the premises to be likely to be affected by the authorised activities. - b. has business interests that might be affected by the authorised activities, - c. represents persons who satisfy paragraphs (a) or (b)'. - 10.2 Interested parties can be persons who are democratically elected, such as Councillors and Members of Parliament.
+Where appropriate this will include county, parish and town Councillors.
+Interested parties can also be trade associations, trade unions, residents' associations and tenants' associations.
+Providing that these people represent those living or having business interests in the area which might be affected, no specific evidence of authorisation in requires.
+Otherwise, the Licensing Authority will generally require a third party to produce some form of authorisation to speak on behalf of the interested party.
+Whether a person is an interested party will be determined on a case-by-case basis.
+The types of organisations which may be considered to have business interests will be given a wide interpretation. - 10.3 In determining whether a person lives or has business interests sufficiently close to the premises, that they are likely to be affected by the authorised activities, the Licensing Authority will consider the following factors: - the size of the premises - the nature of the premises - the distance of the premises from the location of the person making the representation - the potential impact of the premises (e.g. number of customers, routes likely to be taken by those visiting the establishment) - the circumstances of the complaint.
+This does not mean the personal characteristics of the complainant but the interest of the complainant, which may be relevant to the distance from the premises.
+For example, it could be reasonable for an Authority to conclude that "sufficiently close to be likely to be affected" could have a different meaning for (a) a private resident (b) a